Code-and-Coffee-YVR/sponsorship-package/README.md

 - Thanked during intro by organizer

 2) Food & Drink Sponsor: $199
+- Logo on the meetup page leading up to the event
 - Company write up in the event invite
 - Can put out company swag at event
 - Thanked during intro by organizer

-3) Child Care Sponsor: $199
+3) Child Care Sponsor: $299
 - Logo on the meetup page leading up to the event
 - Company write up in the event invite
 - Can put out company swag at event
 - Thanked during intro by organizer
+- Can say a few words (up to 1 minute max)

 4) Event Sponsor: $499
 - Logo on the meetup page leading up to the event